codespaces-io/akurath/README.md

 # akurath
-> "Open source devops IDE on cloud, a Frontend engine used in Codespaces"
+> "Devops IDE on Cloud, a Frontend engine used in Codespaces"

-Akurath is a complete and modular cloud IDE.
+Akurath is a devops IDE frontend for codespaces.io.

 Akurath is built with web technologies: `node.js`, `javascript`, `html` and `less`.
 The IDE possesses a very modular and extensible architecture, that allows you to build your own features with through add-ons.
-Akurath is the first open and modular IDE capable of running both on the Desktop and in the cloud (with offline support).
+Akurath is the first open and modular IDE created specially for writing Infrastructure as a Code with tools such as Chef, Puppet, Ansible, docker etc.

 The project is open source under the [Apache 2.0](https://github.com/codespaces-io/akurath/blob/master/LICENSE) license.

+### CodeboxIDE and Akurath, a fork story

+Akurath project is been created  as a fork of a fantastic general purpose IDE, originally wrote by Sammy Pessé, who is a CTO at gitbooks at the the time of writing this,   with great contributions by Aaron O'Mullan.
+[Read the story](FORK.md) about why we forked it and in which directions are we going.

 ## How to install and run Akurath